-- Adults exploring vocational choices and new career paths - Unemployed and under-employed individuals seeking ways to improve employment skills - Former criminal offenders who need assistance for successful re-integration into the community - Immigrants wishing to improve English-language proficiency and prepare for the citizenship exam - Mature workers and senior citizens seeking to refresh work readiness skills - Individuals with disabilities to access appropriate educational, vocational, and rehabilitation services - US service veterans transitioning to civilian life they improve conversation, reading and writing skills, along with civics education, to help them succeed in the workplace, increase interaction with their children's schools and in their neighborhoods.
+- Parents who want to improve their own academic skills so they can support their children - Adults exploring vocational choices and new career paths - Unemployed and under-employed individuals seeking ways to improve employment skills - Former criminal offenders who need assistance for successful re-integration into the community - Immigrants wishing to improve English-language proficiency and prepare for the citizenship exam - Mature workers and senior citizens seeking to refresh work readiness skills - Individuals with disabilities to access appropriate educational, vocational, and rehabilitation services - US service veterans transitioning to civilian life

-Integrated English Literacy and Civics Education - Students develop language skills that help them succeed in the workforce, and they develop essential computer and Internet skills needed in today's workforce.
-Students prepare for certification in IC3 Digital Literacy to ensure they are prepared to succeed in a technology-based world.
-At the same time,
+Integrated English Literacy and Civics Education - Adult English Language Learners develop language skills that help them succeed in the workforce at the same time they develop essential skills needed in today's workforce.
+Instruction is provided in math and language skills needed for those seeking to enter a pre-apprenticeship program for carpenters.
+Similar skills are also available for those on a path to careers in healthcare.
+Students can also prepare for certification in IC3 Digital Literacy to insure they are prepared to succeed in a technology-based world.
+At the same time, they improve conversation, reading and writing skills, along with civics education, to help them succeed in the workplace, increase interaction with their children's schools and in their neighborhoods.